epiforecasts/evalwwforecasts/docs/analysis_plan.md

 We will plot the partial effects as a function of location, epidemic trend, number of sites, population coverage of wastewater surveillance, the average sampling frequency in the wastewater data and the average latency in reporting of the wastewater data.

 The estimated $\beta$ reflects the adjusted (multiplicative) impact of incorporating wastewater on forecast performance compared to forecast performance using only hospital admissions in the same model.
-We will implement this using a log-link function in the R package `mgcv`.
+We will implement this using a linear-link function in the R package `mgcv`.
 These exploratory analyses will be used to generate hypotheses into the impact of these characteristics on the performance of a wastewater-informed forecast.

 ## Additional extension